Best glass material for drinkware: quick answer

 Soda-Lime Glass — affordable everyday choice

 Soda-lime glass is the most common glass used for drinkware worldwide.
-It offers good clarity at low cost, is easy to mold, and supports mass production.
+It offers good clarity, practical durability, and lower production cost, making it suitable for everyday drinkware and large-volume production.

-Use cases: water tumblers, juice glasses, high-volume promotional cups.
+Use cases: water tumblers, juice glasses, beer glasses, pub glasses, restaurant drinkware, promotional cups

-Avoid if: lowest unit cost is the main priority.
+Avoid if: lowest unit cost, heavy hand-feel, or rough commercial handling is the main priority

-Avoid if: rough handling, stacking pressure, or ultra-low breakage is required.
+Avoid if: rough handling, heavy stacking, low-cost positioning, or ultra-low breakage risk is the main priority

 How to choose for manufacturing or retail (step-by-step)